-Gordon Henderson speaking on ‘Roman Medicine’
+Gordon Henderson ‘Roman Medicine’

 Gordon has been an avid local historian for more than forty years.
 For the last five years he has been involved with the archaeological investigations at Binchester, one mile north of Bishop Auckland.
 Binchester was the largest military fort north of York & contains a large amount of artefacts preserved in good condition.
 Among these relics is equipment used by surgeons treating both soldiers & civilians.
 Gordon’s talk was comprehensively illustrated with replica Roman medical devices.